November 5, 2025

 Read

-What Are the Different Types of Pelvis Cancer and Their Symptoms?
+What Are the Different Types of Pelvic Cancer and Their Symptoms?

 Reviewed By:

-What Are the Different Types of Pelvis Cancer and Their Symptoms?
+What Are the Different Types of Pelvic Cancer and Their Symptoms?

 Pelvis cancer does not refer to one specific disease.
 Instead, it alludes to the many types of cancer that arise from structures within the pelvis.
 As the pelvis contains the sex and reproductive organs, pelvis cancer varies greatly between men and women.